Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Added an example notebook demonstrating model comparison with Gradio and xaitk-saliency.

+* Added an example notebook for integrating the use of HuggingFace Accelerate with xaitk-saliency.
+An additional notebook benchmarking this strategy was also added.

 Interopability

 * Added ``DetectImageObjects`` implementation, ``JATICDetector``, to allow